The 2023 Summer Graduation Ceremonies will take place on Tuesday, 13 June 2023.

 Please let us know if you have any special requirements in advance of the ceremony so we are fully equipped to accommodate you on the day.

-Pre-booking of robes is possible up to and including tbc.
+Pre-booking of robes is possible up to and including 8th of June 2023.
 The cost of hiring a set of robes is €43.
 If you do not pre-book you can pay on the day, the hire fee is €45.

-Robes can be collected from 4pm-7pm the evening before your graduation, otherwise it’s on the day of your graduation from 8am for the morning ceremony and from 11.45am for the afternoon ceremony.
-Please note: If you are graduating on tbc, you will only be able to collect on the day of your graduation (as there is no collection the evening before), so please give yourself plenty of time.
+Robes can be collected from 4pm-7pm the evening before your graduation, otherwise it’s on the day of your graduation from 8am-9:45am for the morning ceremony and from 11.45am for the afternoon ceremony.

 The robes you hire may be collected on arrival at the University from the robing room, which is in EGO-10, Main Building, robes must be returned by 6.30pm on the day.